gmcmillan100/docs/flask.md

 Flask is a back-end framework.
 It’s actually a micro-framework so won’t find things like form validation or a database abstraction layer.
 Django is the way to go for a more complete framework.

+The Flask server binds to port 5000 by default.

 [Flask](https://palletsprojects.com/p/flask/) is a micro web framework powered by Python.

 [Docs](https://flask.palletsprojects.com/en/1.1.x/)